-The Foundation for Family Businesses began to collect basic statistics on the economic importance of family businesses1 in 2006.
-Since then, these numbers have been regularly updated and revised.
-In contrast to other studies, the statistics are not based on extrapolations of samples, but on German firms as a whole.
-The data of 2.7 million enterprises2 are part of the analysis.
+The Foundation for Family Businesses began to collect basic statistics on the economic importance of family businesses in 2006.
+Since then, these numbers have been regularly updated and revised.1 In contrast to other studies, the statistics are not based on extrapolations of samples, but on German firms as a whole.
+The data of 3.3 million enterprises are part of the analysis.

 Family controlled companies: In this definition all companies which are controlled by a limited number of natural individuals are subsumed.
 Ownership and management does not necessarily need to match.
 This definition is the most common in public as well as in scientific literature.